robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 - Avoid partitioning processes based on control logic.
-Partition processes that perform multiple functions.
+Partition processes that perform multiple functions and they exist in different process spaces.

 - DFDs do not typically show time dependencies.